-I found myself with extra time in Madrid so decided to look at venturing outside the city on some day trips.
-I saw lots of vendors around the city offering guided tours from Madrid.
-However, being a budget traveller, I decided to go it alone.
+I found myself with a little extra time, so decided to venturing outside the city.
+I saw lots of vendors around the city, all claiming to offer the best day tours from Madrid.
+However, being a budget traveller and always up for an adventure, I decided to go it alone.

-Toledo was my favourite out of these two day trips from Madrid.
+I decided to visit Toledo and Segovia, both had come highly recommended from other travellers.
+Toledo turned out to be my favourite of the two day trips from Madrid.
 However I’d highly recommend visiting Segovia too if you have the time.

 This map shows where each of the day trips is situated in comparison to Madrid.